-Scenic farmland Preserving and Utilizing Urban Farmland The TMG has formulated Guidelines for the Creation of Green Agricultural Residential Communities (March 2022), aimed at promoting the development of communities consisting of a combination of agricultural land, estate woodlands, and residential areas.
+Preserving and Utilizing Urban Farmland

+The TMG has formulated Guidelines for the Creation of Green Agricultural Residential Communities (March 2022), aimed at promoting the development of communities consisting of a combination of agricultural land, estate woodlands, and residential areas.
 Through the scenic farmland area conservation system, it is also promoting the designation of agricultural landscape preservation districts in order to maintain and increase agricultural landscapes formed by Tokyo's remaining farmland and estate woodlands.
 Additionally, the TMG helps municipalities with designating additional "productive green lands" (designated agricultural land) and extending the term of designation when certain conditions are met, and subsidizes the cost of turning such land into parks (Productive Green Land Park Subsidy System), so that farmland can be well preserved and utilized.

-Park Development Utilizing the Dynamism of the Private Sector The private sector is a key partner supporting Tokyo's urban development initiatives.
+Park Development Utilizing the Dynamism of the Private Sector

+The private sector is a key partner supporting Tokyo's urban development initiatives.
 Under the TMG's park and community development system, special permit project system, and privately run park scheme, city-planned parks and green spaces are being developed by private businesses.

-Park developed under the special permit project system (Shiba Park) Utilizing the Guidelines for Greenery Development in Privately Owned Public Spaces To enhance the value of open spaces created in the process of large-scale urban development, the TMG established the Guidelines for Greenery Development in Privately Owned Public Spaces to facilitate the creation of spaces such as green networks and safe and pleasant areas.
-Creation of Kankyojiku "Kankyojiku" are networks of urban spaces lush with greenery.
+Creation of Greenery Through Urban Development

+By seizing upon opportunities presented by large-scale urban development, the TMG is working to create a high-quality urban environment.
+This includes utilizing urban development systems and other methods to increase the quantity of greenery by settting higher greenery ratios for development projects, as well as encouraging the creation of quality green spaces by promoting the formation of green networks and safe and pleasant areas.
+Through these efforts, the TMG is creating spaces rich in greenery, including an increase in the green coverage ratio in three of Tokyo's special wards located in the center of the city where there are many large-scale developments.

+Creation of Kankyojiku

+"Kankyojiku" are networks of urban spaces lush with greenery.
 These networks are created when the urban facilities that form the infrastructure, including roads, rivers, and parks, and the adjacent communities are developed in an integrated manner to generate broad and substantial greenery, open spaces, and pleasant landscapes.

-Image of suburbs Image of the city center Access street Rederces and community development Surreet (Urban facility) Image of "Kankyojiku" The TMG is utilizing guidelines on Kankyojiku formulated in 2007 and the Kankyojiku Council established in 2008 to promote the formation of these areas.
+The TMG is utilizing guidelines on Kankyojiku formulated in 2007 and the Kankyojiku Council established in 2008 to promote the formation of these areas.
 In addition, the TMG is also working with municipalities to create kankyojiku, learning from areas where the program has already been implemented.

+Scenic farmland

+Park developed under the special permit project system (Shiba Park)

-Water Resources and the Effective Use of Water The TMG is working with the central government and other authorities to develop water resources to keep city activities and resident life safer from problems such as droughts.
+Water Resources and the Effective Use of Water

+The TMG is working with the central government and other authorities to develop water resources to keep city activities and resident life safer from problems such as droughts.
 TMG initiatives to develop water resources, which began with the construction of the Ogochi Dam on the Tama River completed in 1957, followed by completion of Yamba Dam in March 2020.

 In addition, to ensure the effective use of our precious water resources, the TMG encourages large building owners and developers to use non-potable water, such as reclaimed wastewater and rainwater, for flushing toilets, sprinkling, and other purposes.

+Yamba Dam